DeepwaterExploration/legacydocs/docs/products/explorehd_professional.md

 **For Dry-Mate Connectors**

 Periodically inspect and clean the surfaces of the dry-mate connector.
+Isopropyl alcohol will be sufficient for cleaning.
 Annually replace and re-grease the sealing o-ring for the connector.

 ```